568083 - BOOST Application

 Description

-• Rural challenges rarely exist in a silo — and neither should the solutions.
+Rural challenges rarely exist in a silo, and neither should the solutions.
 The BOOST program helps communities leverage their unique assets while encouraging local leaders to identify priorities and set realistic goals for economic and business development.
-Participating communities commit to creating innovative strategies that foster collaboration, strengthen community design and support a resilient business economy.
-Experts will look holistically at each community’s strengths and weaknesses then partner with local leaders to identify practical, implementable strategies grounded in local realities.
+Participating communities commit to creating innovative strategies that foster collaboration, strengthen community design and support a resilient economy.
+This strategic planning grant is designed for rural communities or nonprofits that are ready to take bold steps toward long‑term economic vitality.
+The program provides expert guidance, structured planning support, and targeted resources to help a community chart a clear path forward.

-Drawing on the expertise of Empower Rural Iowa task force members, IEDA staff and Iowa Rural Development Council partners, each community is matched with a mentoring team to help shape and advance its next steps.
+Drawing on the expertise of Empower Rural Iowa task force members, Iowa Economic Development Authority staff and Iowa Rural Development Council partners, each community is matched with a mentoring team to help shape and advance its next steps.

 Selected communities receive:

-· An in-person meeting with their customized BOOST team of 3-5 external experts.
+- An in-person meeting with a customized BOOST team of 3-5 external experts.

-BOOST is administered by the Center for Rural Revitalization, a division of the Iowa Economic Development Authority (IEDA), in consultation with the Governor’s Empower Rural Iowa Initiative Task Forces.
+BOOST is administered by the Center for Rural Revitalization, a division of the Iowa Economic Development Authority (IEDA), in consultation with the Governor’s Empower Rural Iowa Initiative task force.

 BOOST grant funds are intended to help communities begin executing key strategies, build capacity, plan strategically for the future, or develop local skills.
 Funding may be used for a variety of purposes, including but not limited to: